Organic infant formula & feeding support

 Loose, frequent stools may also be caused by an intestinal bug, so be sure to call your pediatrician should you think your little one has diarrhea.5

-If you are unsure if your baby is swallowing too much air during feeding, reach out to our team of registered dietitians and lactation consultants for free!
-They’re here to help on our free to live chat from Monday through Friday, from 8am–6pm ET, and Saturday and Sunday, from 8am–2pm ET.
+If you are unsure if your baby is swallowing too much air during feeding, reach out to our team of registered dietitian nutritionists and lactation consultants for free!
+They’re here to help on our free to live chat from Monday through Friday, from 8am–6pm ET.
 Chat Now!

 Fussiness could be your baby’s way to show their discomfort when experiencing symptoms like gas and bloating, such as from lactose sensitivity.
 These symptoms may appear within a few minutes to a couple hours after feeding your baby.13